DimitrisFortis/WUR_AutonomousGreenhouseProject_EDA/README.md

 The ***teams objective*** was to maximize net profit, by minimizing use of resources (e.g. water, nutrients, energy -heating and electricity- CO2) while optimizing income as a function of production and fruit quality.

 ***Data*** were collected during a 6-month cherry tomato production in 6 high-tech glasshouse compartments, located at the Wageningen Research Centre in Bleiswijk (The Netherlands).
-The dataset contains data on outdoor and indoor greenhouse climate, irrigation, status of actuators, requested and realized climate setpoints (“Weather” and “GreenhouseClimate”), resource consumption (“Resources”), harvest (“Production”), crop-related parameters (“CropParameters”), tomato quality ("TomQuality”), analysis of irrigation and drain samples (“LabAnalysis”) and root-zone/slab information (“GrodanSens”).
+The [dataset](Dataset_Compressed.zip) contains data on outdoor and indoor greenhouse climate, irrigation, status of actuators, requested and realized climate setpoints (“Weather” and “GreenhouseClimate”), resource consumption (“Resources”), harvest (“Production”), crop-related parameters (“CropParameters”), tomato quality ("TomQuality”), analysis of irrigation and drain samples (“LabAnalysis”) and root-zone/slab information (“GrodanSens”).
+(The [Parameters’ description](Parameters’%20description.pdf) can be seen here)

-The ***project's objective*** is to describe and analyze the results of the second *“Autonomous Greenhouse Challenge”*.
+The ***[project](WUR_AutonomousGreenhouse_Project_EDA.ipynb)'s objective*** is to describe and analyze the results of the second *“Autonomous Greenhouse Challenge”*.

 The complete dataset as well as information about the challenge was being taken from the [4TU.ResearchData](https://data.4tu.nl/articles/_/12764777/2) official website.